TysonMN/tysonmn.github.io/src/markdown/2020-09-21_bottom_type_in_fsharp.md

 My original thought was to omit `of Bottom` and then have this line be alone in its module (so that a public function does not provide access to this private case constructor).
 Then I read the suggestion to include `of Bottom` in [this post on Reddit](https://www.reddit.com/r/fsharp/comments/5dmo1f/f_logical_void_type/) from three years ago.
 By including `of Bottom`, this [discriminated union](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/discriminated-unions) is a [recursive type](https://fsharpforfunandprofit.com/posts/recursive-types-and-folds/) but lacks a base case.
 As such, it is clear from this one line that it is impossible to obtain an instance of `Bottom`.

+In addition to having no values, there is another property of the bottom type.
+In subtyping systems, it is a subtype of all types.
+That is the motivation for the name "bottom".
+It sits at the bottom of the type hierarchy.
+My bottom type does not have this property.
+I think the suggestion for F# to add the bottom type was specifically requesting this feature.

 ---

 > :SeeTypo$